Top-down parsing with Earley

 In the previous section, we explored the CKY algorithm, a bottom-up parsing approach for context-free grammars.
-Now, we’ll examine the Earley algorithm, which is a top-down parsing method that combines the advantages of both top-down and bottom-up approaches.
+Now, we’ll examine the Earley algorithm (Earley 1970), which is a top-down parsing method that combines the advantages of both top-down and bottom-up approaches.

 Unlike CKY, which requires the grammar to be in Chomsky Normal Form, the Earley algorithm can work with any context-free grammar.
 This flexibility makes it particularly useful for morphological analysis, where the natural expression of morphological rules might not conform to CNF.